Skip to main content

 What is the 390 Professional Orders Rule?

-If you are a trader that averages 390 options orders a day in a calendar month, then you could be classified as a professional trader.
-The number 390 is derived from the number of minutes in an ordinary trading day (9:30am to 4:00pm Eastern Time), hence placing a new order each minute of the trading day.
+If you are a trader who averages 390 options orders a day in a calendar month, then you could be classified as a professional trader.
+The number 390 is derived from the number of minutes in an ordinary trading day (9:30 am to 4:00 pm Eastern Time), hence placing a new order each minute of the trading day.

-Orders submitted by professional traders will have a lesser priority in order execution comparative to non-professional traders.
-As a result of these special handling procedures, Firstrade does not support professional trading at this time.
+Orders submitted by professional traders will have a lower priority in order execution compared to non-professional traders.

 How are orders counted?